The Unified Development Ordinance (UDO) regulates land use in unincorporated McHenry County:

-» Download the Unified Development Ordinance (12 Mb)«
+» Download the Unified Development Ordinance « (4.2 Mb)

 The McHenry County Board determined that, after the adoption of the new Comprehensive Plan, that it was time to update the County's zoning ordinance, subdivision regulations and related development regulations to create a single Unified Development Ordinance (UDO).
 The County hired the consulting firm of Camiros, Ltd. to assist in the update project, beginning in 2011.
-In 2012, the review process shifted to the Joint Planning & Development Committee—Zoning Board of Appeals body and by summer of 2014 it came to the full County Board.
+In 2012, the review process shifted to the Joint Planning & Development Committee—Zoning Board of Appeals body and by summer of 2014 it came to the full County Board and was adopted on October of the same year.

-This UDO will be the County's key tool for implementing many of the policies contained in the recently adopted Comprehensive Plan as it will regulate the use of land, the siting and bulk of new structures, and other development controls, like conservation design.
-A good UDO is, among other things, dependent upon a careful understanding of existing patterns of land use, development and ownership, as well as agreement as to how the policies of the Plan are interpreted and applied across the County.
-Informed input of interested residents and businesses within the County is needed so that all points of view can be considered as ordinance revisions are made.
+This UDO is the County's key tool for implementing many of the policies contained in the 2030 Comprehensive Plan, regulating the use of land, the siting and bulk of new structures, and other development controls, like conservation design.
+A good UDO is, among other things, dependent upon a careful understanding of existing patterns of land use, development and ownership, as well as agreement as to how the policies of the Comprehensive Plan are interpreted and applied across the County.

 Frequently Asked Questions